binford2k/binford2k/README.md

 I’m just your average beer & coffee drinking software developer and sysadmin in PDX.
 When I told people I was moving here, nobody was surprised.
 This may have something to do with the toe shoes.
-I’m a Developer Advocate at [Puppet](https://puppet.com), which basically means that I know how to talk to developers outside the company and to developers inside the company and I can help them to be friends with each other.
+I’m a Developer Advocate, which basically means that I know how to talk to developers outside the company and to developers inside the company and I can help them to be friends with each other.
 I get to play with all the cool new tools and help others learn how to do it for real.